Create & send surveys with the world’s leading online survey software

 10.7 Governing Law.
 This DPA shall be governed by the laws of Ireland and the parties submit to the exclusive jurisdiction of the Irish courts (in relation to all contractual and non-contractual disputes) except in the case of any alleged breach or breach of current or future privacy laws, regulation, standards, regulatory guidance, and self-regulatory guidelines at state or federal level in the United States of America, in which case the laws of the State of California shall govern unless otherwise dictated by law.

-Description of the technical and organisational security measures implemented by Momentive
+Description of the technical and organizational security measures implemented by Momentive

 Momentive will maintain appropriate administrative, physical, and technical safeguards (“Security Safeguards”) for protection of the security, confidentiality and integrity of personal data provided to it for provision of the Services to the Customer.